epolixa/Shroomhearth-Fabric/README.md

-# Bityard Fabric
+# Shroomhearth Fabric

 ## About

-This Fabric mod includes some custom functionality for the Bityard Minecraft server.
+This Fabric mod includes some custom functionality for Shroomhearth SMP.

 ## License